|Scientific Name||Dasyatis Centroura|

-The stingray is most well known for the stinger that is present on the end of tail of the stingray.
-The stingray uses the stinger on the end of it's long tail pierce through and stop it's prey before it can escape.
+The stingray is most well known for the stinger that is present on the end of the tail of the stingray.
+The stingray uses the stinger on the end of its long tail pierce through and stop it's prey before it can escape.

 The stingray's stinger is razor-sharp, barbed or serrated and attached to the stingray's thin tail.
 This means the stingray can whip it's stinger to pretty much anywhere, extremely quickly as the long, thin tail of the stingray is extremely agile and very flexible.

 The size of a sting really is dependent on what species of stingray it is.
 Some species of stingray in the deep ocean get up to 14ft long including the tail and these species of stingray naturally have a larger stinger.
 The smaller stingray species tend to have small stingers, so that the stinger is relevant to the size of the body of the stingray.